 Veteran FreeBSD users may feel slightly at home there, but there are many commands which are not present on pfSense software installations since unnecessary parts of the OS are removed for security and size constraints.

 sh .
 While it is possible to install other shells for the convenience of

 users, Netgate neither recommends nor supports using other shells.

 pftop which displays a real-time view of the

 firewall states, and the amount of data they have sent and received.
 It can help

 pinpoint sessions currently using large amounts of bandwidth, and may also help

 See Viewing States with pfTop for more information on how to use pfTop.

 The Filter Logs menu option displays firewall log entries in real-time, in their raw form.
 The raw logs contain much more information per line than the log view in the WebGUI (Status > System Logs, Firewall tab), but not all of this information is easy to read.

-For a simplified console view of the logs in real time with low detail, use this shell command:
+For a simplified console view of the firewall logs in real time with low detail, use the following shell command:

 clog -f /var/log/filter.log | filterparser.php